rosemberg-12/tictactoe_refee_bot/README.md

-# Referee bot for Instagram
+# Referee bot for Telegram

 Bot created using https://github.com/yagop/node-telegram-bot-ap with the purpose to create a referee which will manage a tic tac toe game between other 2 bots
+By the moment only have an example about poll creation

 ### Prerequisites

 * Nodejs v10.21.0
 * NPM 6.x
 * nodemon for development

 ### Installing